visualies/microservice/README.md

 # BaseService
-A microservice base using repository pattern, UnitOfWork & Dapper with PostgreSql.
+A microservice base using repository pattern, UnitOfWork, RabbitMQ & Dapper with PostgreSql.

 Ready to be containerized with docker.